TSFitPy-developers/TSFitPy/README.md

 - Before you are able to run `ifort` command, you might need to source the `setvars.sh` file (see [this intel link](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/use-the-setvars-script-with-linux-or-macos.html) and [especially this intel link](https://www.intel.com/content/www/us/en/docs/fortran-compiler/developer-guide-reference/2023-0/specifying-the-location-of-compiler-components.html))
   - You can find it in the installation folder, e.g. `source <install-dir>/setvars.sh`
     - `<install_dir>` is probably `/opt/intel/oneapi/`?
-  - You can also add it to your `.bashrc` file, so that it is sourced automatically (because otherwise you will have to source it every time you open a new terminal)
+  - You can also add it to your `.bashrc`/`.profile` file, so that it is sourced automatically (because otherwise you will have to source it every time you open a new terminal)

 ## Multiprocessing usage